Converse Attention Knowledge Transfer for Low-Resource Named Entity Recognition: Experiments

-We implement the base BiLSTM-CRF model using PyTorch framework and follow the configurations of \cite{huang2015bidirectional} for comparative evaluation.
-FASTTEXT embeddings\footnote{https://github.com/facebookresearch/fastText} are used for generating basic word embeddings.
-The pre-trained static word embeddings, such as FASTTEXT, lose a lot of syntactic and task-specific information of the sentences.
-Only using static embeddings can not achieve the start-of-the-art performance.
-Therefore, we utilize pre-trained contextual word embeddings \cite{devlin2019bert}.
-The translation component is implemented by Fairseq\footnote{https://github.com/pytorch/fairseq}, an efficient convolutional sequence to sequence nurual translation model.
-And the models are trained on United Nation Parallel Corpus.
-Pre-trained English NER module employs the default NER model of Flair\footnote{https://github.com/zalandoresearch/flair}, one of the state-of-the-art English sequence labeling framework.
+\textbf{Experimental Setup.} We implement the base BiLSTM-CRF model using the PyTorch framework and follow the configurations in~\cite{huang2015bidirectional} for comparative evaluation.
+FastText embeddings\footnotemark[4] are used to serve as basic word embeddings.
+The pretrained static word embeddings, such as FastText, lose syntactic information in the sentences.
+Therefore, the pretrained contextual word embeddings~\cite{devlin2019bert} are also utilized.
+The translation module is implemented by Fairseq\footnotemark[5].